jofel-dev/jofel-dev/README.md

   </a>
 </p>

-> __"I’m Jofel, an Electronics & Communications engineer.
-From gesture-controlled robotic arms to predictive models for agriculture, I strive to make a difference deploying tech."__
+> __I’m Jofel, an Electronics & Communications engineer.
+From gesture-controlled robotic arms to predictive models for agriculture, I strive to make a difference deploying tech.__

 ---